Where To Buy

 Comfort: Very comfortable and I don’t really have too many complaints.
 The ankle strap that’s been used from 2016-2019 is pretty good and that’s important because that’s usually the culprit when people complain about comfort.
 It’s not super cush but it doesn’t seem to cause issues with most boots.

 Boot Support: Upon comparing the ankle strap now on the Force to the past ones I realized that it’s a little less wide but it’s a lot longer so the support evens out.
 It gives pretty good support but also allows some room for movement and I like it.

-Turn Initiation: The Union Force has a sharp response to it but it doesn’t overpower a board like some responsive bindings can.
+Turn Initiation: The Union Force has a sharp response to it but it doesn’t overpower a board as some responsive bindings can.
 They dial it back just enough so it’s more on the med/fast end so it can work with a wide variety of boards from slower turners to pretty quick/easy turning boards.
-It’s really close to the Atlas that we love soo much.
+It’s really close to the Atlas that we love so much.

 Buttering: Not a strong point here with the Force but it is far from dead underfoot and it can butter well enough.
 You can get a lot more out of the Union bindings with mini-discs.

 Ratchet System: So different from how they used to be back when I first started using Union bindings.
 They are super smooth now and never catch up.
 They always come on and especially off with ease.

 Shock Absorption: They aren’t the class leaders but there is enough EVA foam here to put them near the top.
 The binding feels like it dampens the board it’s mounted too as well as absorb shock very well.

 So at this price point, the Union Force is a pretty recommendable binding and it would probably be a favorite if we all didn’t like the Atlas a bit better due to the canted footbed and better base plate.
 So if you can live without those features and want to save a little money the Force is a great call.